ramiz-moktader/geospatial-programming-course/docs/array-class4.md

 ### **Array**

-An array is a powerful data structure for managing and handling data in any programming language.
+Array is a powerful data structure for managing and handling data in any programming language.
 While the syntax and notation of arrays vary from language to language, the fundamental concepts remain similar.

 ## Why Use Arrays?